Stick-Package-Manager/stick/README.md

 ### Upgrade All Packages

-Update all installed packages to the latest AUR versions:
+Update all installed packages to the latest AUR versions with **parallel processing**:

 ```bash
 stick upgrade
 ```

 **What happens:**
-1. Checks each installed package against AUR
+1. Checks each installed package against AUR **in parallel**
 2. Compares versions
 3. Reinstalls if newer version available
 4. Skips if already up-to-date